foghorn-hash/i4ware_AI_Assistant_Real_Time_Chat/saas-app/README.md

 ## Development Environment

 We want to do Developent Environment with XAMPP including PHP 8.2 for Back-end Source Code with Laravel 9.+.

-Video compression require queue to work.
-Make sure you have configured laravel queue.